Microsoft revamps its startup programs with $500M commitment and new co-selling program

 At the same time, Microsoft was also looking for ways to differentiate its startup programs from those of its competitors.
 “We started building around this concept of helping to broaden the reach for startups and go beyond the typical cloud credits to how we build a different program,” said Yarkoni.
 “How can we evolve our accelerator program and pull that forward and also think through how we can build more of a campus and neighborhood feel.”

 The result of this is Microsoft for Startups, which includes a number of different components.
 The first is an expansion of the Microsoft Reactors project.
 These are physical spaces where entrepreneurs, developers, investors and others can meet and where Microsoft hosts a number of different social events and classes.
-Microsoft currently operates these in Redman, Seattle, San Francisco and New York.
+Microsoft currently operates these in Redmond, Seattle, San Francisco and New York.
 It’s now looking to open new ones in London, Sydney, Tel Aviv, Berlin, Shanghai and Beijing, and Yarkoni tells me that it may move its existing Reactors to larger spaces as their leases come up.

 Microsoft Ventures, the company’s vehicle for investing in startups at the Series A to D stage, won’t see any major changes.
 “Ventures continues to expand and is run by a team that is very focused on our near-, mid- and long-term horizon needs,” Yarkoni said.
 “That program continues on as it is.”